valentingol/einx_tuto/EINX_TUTO.md

 batches = einx.rearrange("(n_batch bsize) dim -> n_batch bsize dim", batch, n_batch=4, bsize=4)
 ```

-Only passes because the input length is exactly 4 * 4.
+Only passes because the input length is exactly 4 * 4 here.

 Now it's time to present `einx` specifically.
 Most of the available functions
 are presented in the *Functionalities* section.
 The next section will